 Full expression of the syndrome is present only in about 50% of cases.
 In the absence of ocular involvement, it is also called angiomatosis encephalo-cutanea, and in the absence of CNS involvement, angiomatosis oculo-cutanea.

 TherapyThis section has been translated automatically.

-Treatment of skin changes with laser (argon, pulsed dye laser).
+Treatment of the skin lesions with the laser (argon, pulsed dye laser).

-The clinical efficiency of Latanoprost on glaucoma associated with vascular malformation is unsatisfactory (Altuna JC et al.1999).
+The clinical efficiency of latanoprost on glaucoma associated with vascular malformation has to be considered unsatisfactory (Altuna JC et al.1999).